Hybrid Adaptive Networks

 Enterprise architecture for information dominance

-Hybrid networking’s foundational elements rely on core technologies like Viasat’s Multi-mode terminals and hybrid network management that are quickly maturing and have already been fielded in the private sector.
+Hybrid networking’s foundational elements rely on core technologies like Viasat’s Multi-mode terminals and hybrid network management that have already been fielded in the private sector.

 Hybrid Adaptive Networks can be demonstrated and deployed with today’s private sector technology to support warfighter operations.
 Networks can be incrementally deployed and constantly improved, providing unmatched resilience, security, capacity, and economy, allowing the DoD to bring assured communications to the fight anywhere, any time.